About

 See the project →

-Director of digital and audiovisual projects
+Director of Digital and Audiovisual Projects

 Learning Planet Festival

-Learning Planet Institut & UNESCO
+Learning Planet Institute and UNESCO

-185countries represented
+170countries represented

 See the project →